khanhtungmtp/csharptoTS/README.md

 # C# to TypeScript

-Convert C# Models, ViewModels and DTOs into their TypeScript equivalents, Support All UpperCase ex: KHANHTUNG_MTP, CamelCase, ....
+Convert C# Models, ViewModels and DTOs into their TypeScript equivalents, Support All UpperCase ex: KHANHTUNG_MTP, CamelCase, PascalCase, TitleCase....

 # C# to TypeScript (To File)